nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 #### HTML Section Ordering ####

-<span class="label label-info">DECISION</span> Consumer systems SHALL provided access to record sections in the order agreed in the workshops, which is captured in the ordering of the HTML Composition sections with-in the FHIR `gpconnect-carerecord-composition-1` data model.
+<span class="label label-info">DECISION</span> Consumer systems SHALL provide access to record sections in the order agreed in the workshops, which is captured in the ordering of the HTML Composition sections with-in the FHIR `gpconnect-carerecord-composition-1` data model.

 ### Per Section Minimum Free Text For Display ###